Skip to content

 });

-Don’t create a new session for every run when you can reuse one.
-Persistent sessions save cookies, local storage, and browser cache:
+Don’t spin up a new computer for every run when you can reuse one.
+Persistent computers save their full state — installed software, logged-in services, files:

 # First run: create and save

-# Save session_id to a file or database
+# Save computer_id to a file or database

 # Subsequent runs: restore